Of the ten most popular diamond shapes, the cushion cut is also one of the most popular styles among today’s brides and celebrities.

 As electricity came into homes and businesses, the specific allure of cushion cut diamonds faded, but they’ve recently come back into style.
 Today, cushion cut diamonds appeal to both modern and vintage-loving brides, and look exceptional on their own as a solitaire, or within a halo.

-If you’re looking to buy a cushion cut diamond engagement ring or you just want to learn more about cushion cut diamonds, read on for answers to our frequently asked questions about the pillow-shaped diamond.
+If you’re looking to buy a cushion cut diamond engagement ring, or you’re simply interested in learning more, see below for the answers to our frequently asked questions about cushion cut diamonds.

-1. What is a cushion diamond?
+1. What is a cushion cut diamond?
 What is a cushion cut ring?

-A cushion diamond is a blend of the modern round brilliant and the old mine facet pattern.
-The cushion cut diamond has a soft square or rectangular shape with curved angles — much like a pillow or a softer version of an emerald cut diamond.
+A cushion cut diamond is a blend of the modern round brilliant-cut pattern and the old mine facet pattern.
+It has a soft square or rectangular shape with curved angles, much like a pillow.
 A cushion cut ring is an engagement ring or a fashion ring that features a cushion cut diamond.